gregjarrett-0/waffles/docs/PROJECT_ORGANIZATION.md

-# Waffles Project Organization
+# Waffles project organization

-## 💻 Available Commands
+## 💻 Available fommands

 A list of all relevant scripts in the project with a short description.
 Starting with the scripts most important for _local development_.